Spectators now allowed at Oahu outdoor sporting events

 Schatz also urged the governor to reevaluate prohibitions against youth surfing competitions and outrigger canoe races, though the governor has yet to announce any changes.

-Schatz, in a statement following today’s announcement called it “great news for families and for public health.”
+Schatz, in a statement following Monday’s announcement, called it “great news for families and for public health.”

 “Outdoor exercise is just about the healthiest thing that can be done, pandemic or not.
 And watching your kids play a sport is one of the great joys of life.
-Lots of families are thankful for this change,” said Schatz.
+Lots of families are thankful for this change,” Schatz said.
 “We look forward to additional announcements regarding ocean sports.”

 By participating in online discussions you acknowledge that you have agreed to the Terms of Service.
 An insightful discussion of ideas and viewpoints is encouraged, but comments must be civil and in good taste, with no personal attacks.
 If your comments are inappropriate, you may be banned from posting.
 Report comments if you believe they do not follow our guidelines.